Rirkrit Tiravanija: EATING

-According to art historian Rochelle Steiner, Tiravanija's work " is fundamentally about bringing people together."
-The artist's installations of the early-1990s involved cooking meals for gallery-goers.
-In one of his best-known series, beginning with pad thai (1990), at the Paula Allen Gallery in New York, he rejected traditional art objects altogether and instead cooked and served food for exhibition visitors.
-He used a Westernized recipe that was being popularized by an expat Englishwoman who had written a cookbook after visiting Bangkok; the recipe substituted ketchup for tamarind paste, and the meal was prepared in a West Bend wok, a then-new appliance.
+According to the art historian Rochelle Steiner, Tiravanija's work "is fundamentally about bringing people together".
+The artist's early-1990s installations involved cooking meals for gallery-goers.
+In one of his best-known series, beginning with pad thai (1990) at the Paula Allen Gallery in New York, he rejected traditional art objects altogether and instead cooked and served food to exhibition visitors.
+He used a Westernised recipe that was being popularised by an expatriate Englishwoman who had written a cookbook after visiting Bangkok; the recipe substituted ketchup for tamarind paste, and the meal was prepared in a West Bend wok, a recently introduced appliance.

+This work also led to Tiravanija's first solo exhibition in SoHo, which reused the title of his earlier piece, Untitled (free/still).
+The installation allowed participants to interact with one another as they were served pad Thai curry; the artist sought not only to encourage conversation among visitors but also to offer comfort through the shared experience of eating the same meal together.

-Tiravanija later recreated the installation in 2007 at the David Zwirner Gallery in Chelsea using the original elements and renaming the work Untitled (free still).
-In 1995 he presented a similar untitled work at the Carnegie International exhibition at the Carnegie Museum of Art, where he included wall text that presented written instructions for cooking South-east Asian green curry, which was then prepared for visitors.
-As a prelude to the opening of La Triennale 2012, Tiravanija was invited to transform the main nave of the Grand Palais into a festive, large-scale, twelve-hour banquet composed of a single meal of Tom Kha soup (Soup/No Soup, 2012).
+Tiravanija later recreated the installation in 2007 at the David Zwirner Gallery in Chelsea, using the original elements and retitling the work Untitled (free still).
+In 1995 he presented a similar untitled work at the Carnegie International exhibition at the Carnegie Museum of Art, where he included wall text that provided written instructions for cooking South-east Asian green curry, which was then prepared for visitors.
+As a prelude to the opening of La Triennale in 2012, Tiravanija was invited to transform the main nave of the Grand Palais into a large-scale, twelve-hour festive banquet centred on a single dish, tom kha soup (Soup/No Soup, 2012).

-In 2015, Tiravanija and Gavin Brown opened Unclebrother, a restaurant and gallery in a former car dealership in Hancock, New York.
+In 2015, Tiravanija and Gavin Brown opened Unclebrother, a combined restaurant and gallery in a former car dealership in Hancock, New York.

+Tiravanija's work has been widely discussed in relation to the deep understanding of social experience rather than material objects.
+His installations often require participation, conversation and shared activity, positioning the viewer as an active contributor rather than a passive observer.
+By focusing on people gathering, eating and interacting, his work challenges the traditional distinctions between artist and audience.
+Critics have noted that these projects foreground everyday actions as meaningful artistic gestures, emphasising the role of community and human connection in contemporary art.